volkamerlab/ai_in_chemistry_workshop/resources.md

 This book is probably the best reference for someone who wants to get started with machine learning.
 It covers a wide range of topics from conventional machine learning approaches to recent deep learning advances.

 [Practical Statistics for Data Scientists: 50+ Essential Concepts Using R and Python](https://www.amazon.com/Practical-Statistics-Data-Scientists-Essential/dp/149207294X) -
 To effectively use ML in drug discovery or anywhere else, one needs to understand statistics.
-This book takes a pragmatic approchwith lots of code examples to help readers to explore concenpts.
+This book takes a pragmatic approch with lots of code examples to help readers to explore concenpts.

 ### Tutorials